Several Big Drug Companies Considering Massive Settlements To Resolve Opioid Suits

 Johnson & Johnson wouldn't confirm specifics of the Ohio talks, but the company sent NPR a statement saying that it "remains open to viable options to resolve these cases, including settlement."

-Endo International and Allergan have reached tentative settlement deals, the government source says.
+Endo and Allergan have reached tentative settlement deals, the government source says.

 There are roughly 2,000 cases in the consolidated lawsuit, called the National Prescription Opiate Litigation, that is pending before a federal judge in Ohio.
 The sprawling Ohio case against 22 opioid manufacturers and distributors is expected to begin in October if the parties do not reach a settlement.